BDLS-bft/experiment-guide/docs/getting-started-nanobash.md

 # Running Fabric with BDLS with test-network-nano-bash

-> Machine configuration: M1 Mac and is also tested to be working with Ubuntu 22.04 LTS version.
+> Machine configuration: M1 Mac and is also tested to be working with Ubuntu 22.04 LTS version(amd-x86).

 This is a guide to run Fabric with BDLS configured orderer using `fabric-samples/test-network-nano-bash`.